nffdiogosilva/code-challenge/README.md

 $ http://localhost:8000/recommendations/?start_date=2020-05-01&end_date=2020-07-30&company=FB
 ```

+## Relevant things missing but not in code challenge scope
+* TDD;
+* ReST endpoints authentication

+It was not done because it wasn't requested and it would take more time to finish the code challenge.
+For production environment though it would be necessary, at least the authentication.

 ## Extra: Django Pandas (Tools for working with pandas in your Django projects)
 ```bash
 # If you want to process the DailyPrice objects in a DataFrame/DataTime object